Jade-Someda/Big-Data-Analysis---Senior-Project--CS179G/README.md

               |__questions/hypotheses

 # The Pipeline:
-Pipeline Process for Web Interface:
        Raw Data → Pre-Processed/Clean Data on Pyspark → Data is Analyzed/Aggregated on PySpark → Data is formatted and loaded in MySQL Database → Database Tables are Shown on Web Interface

 # The Workflow: (Cleaning Data --> Web Interface)
 Overview: Raw Data → Pre-Process/Clean Data → Data Analysis → Data loaded into MySQL Database → Database Tables on Webpage